We also run other Film Festivals :

 BRAZIL INTERNATIONAL FILM FESTIVAL

-The Portugal International Film Festival will have its third edition in 2019 and aims to promote the Portuguese and World Cinema.
+The Portugal International Film Festival will have its fourth edition in 2020 and aims to promote the Portuguese and World Cinema.

 Held in the city of Porto, the Festival will award the best films with a certificate and crystal trophy.